 This is the largest of the three hyena species.
-Male weight is 123-138 lb., height 32-34 inches; female weight is 147-165 lb., height 34-35 inches.
+Male weight is 123-138 pounds, height 32-34 inches; female weight is 147-165 pounds, height 34-35 inches.
 They have a sturdy build, long neck, high shoulders, and long muscular legs, with the forelegs longer than hind legs and four toes on each foot with non-retractile claws.
-The head is massive with rounded ears and robust teeth adapted for chewing bones.
-The coat is rough, comparatively short, and ranges in color from reddish-brown to tan, growing lighter and less spotted with age.
+The head is massive with rounded ears and robust teeth adapted for chewing bones- they have a bite strength around 1,000 psi.
+The coat is rough, comparatively short, and ranges color from reddish-brown to tan, growing lighter and less spotted with age.
 Spots are black and rounded.
 Tail tip, muzzle and lower parts of limbs are dark brown.
 A slight mane may be present on neck and shoulder.
 Uses an ambling walk or a tireless lope, and can gallop up to 31 miles an hour for a couple of miles (top speed 37 mph).
 Has at least 11 different, intergrading calls, ranging from groans, grunts, growls and squeals to lowing and whooping.

 GEOGRAPHICAL RANGE AND HABITAT: